TheM1ddleM1n/github-battleships/README.md

 - Ships are hidden — you won't know their locations!
 - Hits are marked with `"X"`, misses with `"O"`
 - First player to sink all ships wins eternal glory (and maybe a badge 👑)
+- WHEN THE GAME IS COMPLETED please make a issue with the comment `Reset Game`

 ---